PrefectHQ/prefect/docs/tutorials/docker.md

 When you create flow runs from this deployment, the agent pulls the default Prefect Docker container, `pip installs` the prerequisites we specified, retrieves the flow script from remote storage, and starts the Prefect engine to execute the flow run.

 Let's create a flow run for this deployment.
-The flow run will execute in a Docker container rather than in your local development environment.
+The flow run will execute in a Docker container on your local machine.

 !!! note "Run a Prefect agent"
     This tutorial assumes you're already running a Prefect agent with `prefect agent start`, as described in the [Deployments](/tutorials/deployments/#agents-and-work-queues) tutorial.